 BenderRBT Test Case Design software – This PC-based tool designs test cases from the system’s specifications and is independent of the application’s programming language and target operating environment.
 It is the only software test design tool to address the logical consistency of the specifications and the observability of defects.

-Training – He has developed and teaches numerous courses including Writing Testable Requirements, Requirements Based Testing, Code Based Testing, and the Quality Program Overview.
+Training – He has developed and teaches numerous courses including Writing Testable Requirements, Requirements Based Testing, Code Based Testing, Finding Ambiguities in Requirements, Finding Ambiguities in Contracts, Laws, and Regulations, and the Quality Program Overview.
 These courses focus on techniques that are both disciplined and practical.

 Consulting – Mr. Bender has developed a Quality Process Assessment (QPA) which is applied at a project level or for an organization as a whole.
 It addresses how well testing is integrated into the development process; how testable the requirements and design specifications are; what methods and tools are used to design, build, execute, verify, and manage test cases; how testing is staffed and organized; how management measures quality; and the overall quality culture.
 The focus is on identifying immediate areas of opportunity as well as putting in place a long-term improvement program.
 Mr. Bender and his staff are then actively involved in assisting the client in implementing the recommendations.
 This includes training, the tools infrastructure, and hands-on guidance.
 He has performed QPA’s for such organizations as Intel, TDS Health Care, Xerox, US West, Ameritech, and IBM.